nikhcevov/git-shit-done/readme.md

 ### Options
 Run script with args:
- * -d Number of days in past become green)
+ * -d Number of days in past become green).
  * -p Path to script working directory, only for runtime.
-Any non-git folder
+Any non-git folder.
- * -r Your GitHub repository to push commits, it may be private, so noone will see our falsy coommits)
+ * -r Your GitHub repository to push commits, it may be private, so noone will see our falsy coommits).
+ * -m Maximum commits per day.
+Currently random, from 1 to your choise.

 ### Example:

 ```
-./script.sh -d 100 -p ~ -r git@github.com:yourNickname/repoName.git
+./script.sh -d 100 -p ~ -m 30 -r git@github.com:yourNickname/repoName.git
 ```